rwieruch/blog_robinwieruch_content/blog/the-road-to-react-with-firebase-book/index.md

 <Divider />

-The Road to React with Firebase is an expression of my enthusiasm for the topic.
+The Road to Firebase is an expression of my enthusiasm for the topic.
 I hope it becomes a valuable resource among other courses, tutorials, and books on the pragmatic use of Firebase for web applications.
 As always, feedback through any of the available platforms is welcome and encouraged :)